servo/servo/CONTRIBUTING.md

 ## Running tests in pull requests

-When you push to a pull request, GitHub automatically checks that your changes have no compile, lint, or tidy errors.
+When you push to a pull request, GitHub automatically checks that your changes have no compilation, lint, or tidy errors.

 To run unit tests or Web Platform Tests against a pull request, add one or more of the labels below to your pull request.
 If you do not have permission to add labels to your pull request, add a comment on your bug requesting that they be added.